Cheryl Barker

 Kristi Woods

-Kristi Woods is a storyteller and the 2023 vice-president of FCW.
-She shares about God, real people, and a few pretend couples, too.
+Kristi Woods shares about God, real people, and a few pretend couples, too.
 You’ll find her work widely spread across the Internet and in print, including Focus on the Family magazine, Woman’s World, The Many Lives of Veronica, Crosswalk.com, BibleStudyTools.com, and Chicken Soup for the Soul®.
 Kristi, her Desert Storm pen pal-turned-husband, and three (now adult) children survived a nomadic, military lifestyle and have set roots in Oklahoma.
 There, she keeps a close watch for tornadoes and good chocolate.
-Her newest release, 101 Prayers for Military Wives, hits bookstores fall of ‘23.
+Her most recent release is 101 Prayers for Military Wives.